By Dr. Royal Lee

 Recent experimental work has shown that rats fed on vitamins A, B1, G, and B6, in crystalline form, all of which are found in yeast, fell far below the normal growth curve.
 When fed various types of yeast without the addition of any vitamins, these same animals showed growth surpassing the normal curve.
 Tests on rats have demonstrated greater growth curves with mycelium than with any other type of yeast.
-Tests on dairy cattle demonstrate greater butterfat production with mycelium yeast than with any other [yeast].
-We believe this is due to certain synergistic factors—either enzymes or natural vitamins or possibly both—developed by the mycelium organisms during their growth phase that are liberated both during [their activity] and after their activity has ceased.
+Tests on dairy cattle demonstrate greater butterfat production with mycelium yeast than with any other.
+We believe this is due to certain synergistic factors—either enzymes or natural vitamins or possibly both—developed by the mycelium organisms during their growth phase that are liberated both during and after their activity has ceased.

 In a large number of cases of chronic constipation in clinics and private practice, disappearance of symptoms was noted soon after treatment with mycelium yeast and osteopathic manipulation were instituted.
 Many of the patients reported increased vigor, better appetites, sounder sleep, and the disappearance of vague pains.
 When the yeast is administered a half-hour before meals, the patient tends to lose weight.
 This, we believe, is due to the high satiation value of the mycelium yeast.
-When [the yeast was] taken with meals, we found that there was no appreciable change in weight.
+When taken with meals, we found that there was no appreciable change in weight.
 When patients were told to take the yeast a half-hour following meals, there was a definite increase in appetite and a resultant increase in weight of five to ten pounds in two to three weeks.

 Our experiments have demonstrated to us that the average patient will react in a satisfactory manner to mycelium-yeast therapy alone; but in a great majority of the cases in which some simple form of setting-up exercises were suggested, the patient reacted more definitely and much more quickly to treatment.